nobodyatall648/bufferOverflow-Fuzzer/README.md

-# bufferOverflow Fuzzer
+# Buffer Overflow Fuzzer Script

- Fuzzing script used to check for BufferOverflow
+used to fuzz the bytes that make the program crash.